Rachael has PTSD from being bullied herself. She likes certain anime because they offer some emotional solace and show great friendships.

 YouTube is an interesting and fickle beast.
-Channels come and go, without the stability or regularity of big-name cable networks.
-Since anyone can upload content on YouTube, and there is no screening process, there is a lot of garbage content.
-You have to sort through these piles of trash to find the good stuff.
-There's also just a lot of content, period.
+Channels come and go, without the stability or regularity of big cable networks.
+Anyone can upload content on YouTube, and there is no screening process.
+That means, unfortunately, that there is a lot of garbage content.
+You have to sort through the piles of trash to find the good stuff.
+There's also just a lot of content.
 For some people, this can be overwhelming.
-But I have done the work of sifting through the major sources of anime-related content on YouTube, as a proud information junkie.
+But I have sifted through the major sources of anime-related content on YouTube, as a proud information junkie.

 I am an anime reviewer, so I am primarily concerned with other anime reviewers.
 I've had the pleasure of seeing a few great anime channels rise up in the last few years!
 Some have gained huge numbers of subscribers overnight.
 Others, I think are good, but definitely deserve more attention.
 So here is my top 10 list of anime reviewers on YouTube you should definitely go check out!